RichardGSchmidt/GroundGrowing/README.md

 This project is not completed, but is still usable.

+It uses the #region style organization, so the code looks best in Visual Studio.

 Most interfaces are on the Editor panel in Unity, but I recommend going through the code regardless for now if you are seriously going to use it.